Eliyahu Ben-Elissar: Biography

 In 1947, Ben Elissar's sister, Diana, immigrated to the United States with her new husband, Moshe (Murray) Weinstock.
 Raising three children, Leo, Allen, and Elaine in Philadelphia, Pennsylvania, Diana remained a steadfast fixture in Ben-Elissar's life.
 His brother, Nathan, served in the IDF during the 1948 Arab-Israeli War, studied in Vienna, and emigrated to the United States in 1967 where he served as a cantor for many years.
 Nathan married Rochelle Kelman, and they had a daughter, Nechama.

 Ben-Elissar married Diana (née Dudel), and his second wife was Nitza (née Efroni).
 After receiving his doctorate, Ben Elissar became a journalist and then a spokesman for the Herut party.
 He was appointed Director-General of the Prime Minister's Office of Menachem Begin in 1977, a position he held until 1980 when he was appointed as Israel's first ambassador to Egypt following the Israel-Egypt Peace Treaty.

 In 1981 he left his ambassadorial post, and was elected to the Knesset on the Likud list.
 During his first Knesset term he chaired the Foreign Affairs and Defense Committee.
 He was re-elected in 1984, 1988, 1992, and 1996, and again chaired the Foreign Affairs and Defense Committee between 1988 and 1992.

 Four months after the 1996 elections he left the Knesset to become ambassador to the United States.
 In 1998, he was appointed ambassador to France.
 He authored several books in Hebrew and in French.

 He died in Paris on 12 August 2000 of cardiac arrest.
-He is buried in the Mount of Olives Jewish Cemetery in Jerusalem, next to his mother, sister, brother, brother-in-law and uncle.
+He is buried in the Mount of Olives Jewish Cemetery in Jerusalem, next to his mother, sister, brother, sister-in-law, brother-in-law and uncle.